General Terms and Conditions

 4.5 Flexible rate -The Party may rescind the Accommodation Agreement by means of a unilateral declaration by 3 days before the agreed date of arrival of the Guest without being liable to pay a cancellation fee, if there are not any other agreements.
-After that a withdrawal by the contracting party is only possible under the provision of a cancellation fee in the amount of one night.
+After that a withdrawal by the contracting party is only possible under the provision of a cancellation fee in the amoun of 30% of the booking.

 4.6 Standard rate – The Party may rescind the Accommodation Agreement by means of a unilateral declaration by 14 days before the agreed date of arrival of the Guest without being liable to pay a cancellation fee, if there are not any other agreements.
 After that a withdrawal by the contracting party is only possible under the provision of a cancellation fee in the amount of 100% of the booking.

 4.7 saving rate – With resignation by the contracting party the entire booking sum is due as a cancellation fee.

 4.8 nonrefundable rate – With resignation by the contracting party the entire booking sum is due as a cancellation fee.

 4.9 package bookings – The Party may rescind the Accommodation Agreement by means of a unilateral declaration by 3 days before the agreed date of arrival of the Guest without being liable to pay a cancellation fee, if there are not any other agreements.
 After that a withdrawal by the contracting party is only possible under the provision of a cancellation fee in the amount of 30% of the booking.